ossf/wg-securing-critical-projects/CHARTER.md

 - c.
 The TSC may create, change, modify, or remove roles or their definitions, so long as the definitions of roles for the Technical Initiative are publicly available and following a two week public comment period to solicit community feedback in the Technical Initiative repository.

 - d.
-The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.  **The TSC Chair, or any other TSC member so designated by the TSC, will serve as the Technical Initiative’s voting representative on the OpenSSF’s Technical Advisory Council (the "TAC").
+The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.

 - e.
 Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Technical Initiative, which may include: